-Despite continued requests many centres chose not to produce blog hubs (a centre blog or web page with candidates' names and numbers hyperlinked to their work).
+Many centres still did not produce blog hubs (a centre blog or web page with candidates' names and numbers hyperlinked to their work).
 Even if there are only two entries the use of a hub helps teachers monitor candidates' work and aids the moderation process.
-All centres should follow this good practice and clearly transcribe the URL of the hub on the Individual candidate record cards.
-All hyperlinks in both the centre's hub and candidate blogs need to be checked carefully by centres to ensure that they are working.
+All centres should follow this good practice and clearly transcribe the URL of the hub on the Individual Candidate Record Cards.
+All hyper-links in both the centre's hub and candidate blogs need to be checked carefully by centres to ensure that they are working.

-For many years we have recommended the use of Blogger, but are no longer able to do so with any confidence due to age policies in some regions.
-There are a range of alternatives available to centres such as Wordpress or Google Sites.
-Many centres also choose to use website building platforms such as Wix or Weebly.
-These platforms are often visually impressive but often lack the functionality of dedicated blogging platforms.
+There are a range of dedicated blogging platforms available to centres such as Blogger, Wordpress or Google Sites.
+However, many centres choose to use website building platforms such as Wix or Weebly.
+These platforms are may be visually impressive but often lack the functionality of dedicated blogging platforms.
 If centres do use website building applications for blogging it is very important that candidates organise their work effectively, using appropriate menu titles.
 The most effective blogs are organised so that they read in a clear chronological order, using date stamps if possible.
-The finished product (film opening or magazine pages) should be the first thing seen as the blog is opened so that it is clear to Moderators which is the final version.
+The finished product (film opening or magazine pages) should be the first thing seen as the blog is opened so that it is clear to moderators which is the final version.
 All elements should be clearly labelled.
 The best blogs are comprehensive, with candidates posting meaningful posts on a regular basis.
 Some candidates produced upwards of fifty meaningful posts.
 The most effective blogs demonstrated the whole process of the portfolio from initial idea, through research into similar products, planning, production and creative critical reflection.
 The least effective blogs were those presented on poorly organised websites with often descriptive posts lacking in reflection and evaluation of the process of production.